🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸš„ Intercity Travel Options + 4.8 -- 15 Bus services connect Maun to Gaborone and other major towns, though the long distances make travel time-consuming and often uncomfortable.
+πŸš„ Intercity Travel Options + 4.2 -- 15 Buses connect Maun to Gaborone and other towns, but departures are infrequent and journey times are long; private shuttles are available at a premium.

 πŸ“‘ CONNECTIVITY